ThornyFFXI/tCrossBar/readme.md

 **Ashita/config/addons/tCrossBar/resources/abilities/16.png**<br>
 and you would enter the binding as:<br>
 **abilities/16.png**<br>
-You can also use the game's item resources directly, as tHotBar will do when binding items.
+You can also use the game's item resources directly, as tCrossBar will do when binding items.
 To do this, simply enter the binding as **ITEM:28540** using the item id.
 This can be found on FFXIAH.com or many other places.
 This example would show a warp ring.

 ## Custom Layouts
 If you want to adjust the layouts, the same thing applies!
 Copy the included layout from:<br>